 - T1: low signal 3

 - T1 C+ (Gd): marked intense enhancement 2-4

-Salt and pepper appearance is seen on both T1 and T2 weighted sequences; the salt representing blood products from haemorrhage or slow flow and the pepper representing flow voids due to high vascularity.
-It should be noted that this appearance is sometimes encountered in other lesions (e.g. hypervascular metastases) and is not typically seen in smaller glomus tumours 3.
+Salt and pepper appearance is seen on both T1 and T2 weighted sequences; the salt representing blood products from hemorrhage or slow flow and the pepper representing flow voids due to high vascularity.
+It should be noted that this appearance is sometimes encountered in other lesions (e.g. hypervascular metastases) and is not typically seen in smaller glomus tumors 3.

-Indium-111 labelled octreotide accumulates in these tumours due to the presence of receptors for somatostatin, best visualised with SPECT, but requires the tumour to be greater than 1.5 cm in diameter.
+Indium-111 labeled octreotide accumulates in these tumors due to the presence of receptors for somatostatin, best visualized with SPECT, but requires the tumor to be greater than 1.5 cm in diameter.